input-output-hk/technical-docs/glossary.rst

      - unspent transaction output.
    * - Voltaire
      - fifth phase of Cardano development in which treasury and governance capabilities will be delivered.
-   * - profit margin
-     - the percentage of total ada rewards that the stake pool operator takes before sharing the rest of the rewards between all the delegators to the pool.
-A lower profit margin for the operator means they are taking less, which means that delegators can expect to receive more of the rewards for their delegated stake.
-A private pool is a pool with a profit margin of 100%, meaning that all the rewards will go to the operator and none to the delegators.
-   * - cost per epoch
-     - a fixed fee, in ada, which the stake pool operator takes every epoch from the pool rewards to cover the costs of running a stake pool.
-The cost per epoch is subtracted from the total ada that is rewarded to a pool, before the operator takes their profit margin.
-Whatever remains is shared equally among the delegators.